Posted on January 18, 2016

 8. Free Criminal Defense Consultation

-If you’re facing allegations of stalking under PC 646.9, contact Stalking Defense Lawyer John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’re facing allegations of stalking under PC 646.9, contact an experienced Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.